N-acetyl-L-cysteine: benefits, dosage, contraindications

 ✪✪✪✪✪

-Supplementation with 200 to 800 mg of N-acetylcysteine for 3 months among workers exposed to industrial levels of lead can reduce lead accumulation in red blood cells and resultant oxidative sequelae, as well as improve glutathione levels in red blood cells.
+Supplementation with 200 to 800 mg of N-acetylcysteine for 3 months in workers exposed to occupational levels of lead can reduce lead accumulation in red blood cells and the resulting oxidative sequelae, and can also improve glutathione levels in red blood cells.

 Posologie